COP29 Bulletin Day 6: Climate march tamed and gender talks gridlocked

 The same thing happened the year before, at COP27 in the Egyptian resort of Sharm el-Sheikh.
 And this COP in Baku marks the third where demonstrations are being held inside the venue due to the summit being hosted by an authoritarian government.

 This year there was no actual march.
-Instead, activists held a rally inside a large plenary room – and then made a human chain outside in the space between plenary rooms.
+Instead, activists held a rally inside a large plenary room – and then made a human chain outside in the space between plenary halls.
 There no chanting was allowed, only humming and finger-snapping.

 Once outside, the hundreds of participating protestors held up banners calling for increases in climate finance, a fair transition away from fossil fuels, gender justice, peace and more.